shafin2/Matlab/TODOs/lec12/README.md

 ---

-# Edge finding Filter examples
+# Other Edge finding Filter examples

 ## All edges
 filter = [-1 -1 -1; -1 8 -1; -1 -1 -1]